ampletorque/vagrant-setup/NOTES.md

   date of the batch, and add new batches to the end of the table.

-### Model Cleanup

-- Ensure consistent table naming.
-- Be consistent about using either ``_time`` or ``_date`` as the suffix for DATETIME columns, but not both!

 ### Frontend Cleanup

-- Use .box-shadow() mixin instead of box-shadow rule directly
-- Switch to SVG logo??
-- Styling for breadcrumbs
-- Styleguide info for tiles
 - Use sticky sidebar on styleguide
 - Introduce an @hr-color variable and add it to the styleguide
 - Standardize colors for grey / lightened text, add vars, add to styleguide